-There is absolutely no doubt that purchasing a property in Spain is a rather interesting mix of excitement, emotion and stress.
+There is absolutely no doubt that purchasing Spanish real estate is a rather interesting mix of excitement, emotion, and stress.
 Chances are, the moment you have gone through hundreds of property walkthroughs and have begun making offers, you will probably get hooked on a house or two.

 However, have in mind that even when you are really deep into everything, something might unexpectedly pop up in your way that causes the deal to seem less than appealing.
 It is true that it is highly difficult to reconcile your love for a gorgeous piece of Spanish real estate with the fear that a financial venture doesn’t seem to quite add up.

 If this does happen to you, you need to begin considering whether or not you still want to move forward with the deal.
 This is certainly a tricky choice to make and definitely not a decision to take lightly.
 So here are a few red flag scenarios that you should seriously take into consideration when you are thinking about placing an offer on your next Spanish real estate conquest!

 Purchasing a property in Spain can be considered a huge milestone in any individual’s life.
 Regardless of whether it is your first or your fiftieth unless your heart is in sync with your brain on this deal, you absolutely shouldn’t be moving ahead.
 This is simply due to the fact that as with all major decisions in life, you should be cautious.

 Trusting your intuition can seriously go a long way.
 For example, you wouldn’t jump off a cliff unless you knew that there was a safety net below it to catch you, right?
 So if you ever feel the slightest bit uneasy about a real estate deal, it is time to jump ship.

 2. Realise if you’re overpaying | Spanish real estate